-AND WHEREAS the City of Toronto leases the east half of the closed road allowance to Tennis Canada for vehicular access to their facilities and for parking, which access forms part of the signalized intersection at Shoreham Drive and Murray Ross Parkway;
+AND WHEREAS the City of Toronto leases the west half of the closed road allowance to Tennis Canada for vehicular access to their facilities and for parking, which access forms part of the signalized intersection at Shoreham Drive and Murray Ross Parkway;

-AND WHEREAS TRCA's site plan for the construction of the new administrative office proposes a parking lot on the west half of the closed road allowance and proposes access to the parking lot from the signalized intersection at Shoreham Drive and Murray Ross Parkway through the lands leased to Tennis Canada;
+AND WHEREAS TRCA's site plan application for the construction of the new administrative office proposes a parking lot on the east half of the closed road allowance and proposes access to the parking lot from the signalized intersection at Shoreham Drive and Murray Ross Parkway through the City of Toronto lands leased to Tennis Canada;

-THEREFORE, LET IT BE RESOLVED THAT TRCA enter into a lease with City of Toronto, for construction and operation of the parking lot, access and other uses, being Part of Lot 24, Concession 4, West of Yonge Street and designated as Parts 1 and 2 on a draft plan of survey prepared by J.D.
+THEREFORE THE BOARD OF DIRECTORS RECOMMENDS THAT TRCA enter into a lease with City of Toronto, for construction and operation of the parking lot, access and other uses, being Part of Lot 24, Concession 4, West of Yonge Street and designated as Parts 1 and 2 on a draft plan of survey prepared by J.D.
 Barnes under their reference no. 14-22-391-01(RP) containing 0.34 hectares (0.84 acres), more or less located in the City of Toronto;

-THAT TRCA enter into a sublease with Tennis Canada subject to the City of Toronto agreement, for construction and use of access to parking lot from the signalized interest at Murray Ross Parkway and Shoreham Drive, being Part of Lot 24, Concession 4, West of Yonge Street and designated as Part of Part 1 on Reference Plan 66R-20607, containing 0.05 hectares (0.12 acres), more or less located in the City of Toronto;
+THAT TRCA enter into a sublease with Tennis Canada subject to the City of Toronto agreement, for construction and use of access to the administrative office parking lot from the signalized intersection at Murray Ross Parkway and Shoreham Drive, being Part of Lot 24, Concession 4, West of Yonge Street and designated as Part of Part 1 on Reference Plan 66R-20607, containing 0.05 hectares (0.12 acres), more or less located in the City of Toronto;